antl3r/tasty-modkit/README.md

 **Note**: Treat your OAuth token like a password.
 Do not share it or expose it in public repositories.

-This repository is dedicated to my little guy.
+This repository is dedicated to my Sabileye 🍫.